pingcap/docs/dashboard/dashboard-session-share.md

    - Expire in: How long the shared session will be effective.
 Signing out of the current session does not affect the effective time of the shared session.

    - Share as read-only privilege: The shared session only permits read operations but not write operations (such as modifying configurations).
+This feature is available only in v5.0.4 or a later version.

 5. Click **Generate Authorization Code**.